Svalbard Airport: Adventdalen

 The first airstrip on Svalbard was constructed in Adventdalen, near Longyearbyen, by the Luftwaffe during World War II.
 It was not used immediately after the war; during the summer the archipelago was served by ships but was completely isolated from November to May.
 In the early 1950s, the Norwegian Air Force started postal flights using a Catalina aircraft that departed from Tromsø and dropped postal parcels at Bear Island and at Longyearbyen.
 However, these aircraft never landed until 9 February 1959, when a resident had become seriously ill and needed to be flown to mainland Norway for treatment.
 The mining company Store Norske Spitsbergen Kulkompani cleared the runway at Adventsdalen and the 14-hour flight and landing were successful.
 A second landing, this time for delivery of post, was made on 11 March.

 While the Catalina was suitable for postal flights, it was not suitable as a permanent solution for transporting passengers and freight, mainly due to its small size.
 Store Norske contacted the domestic airline Braathens SAFE for a regular service.
 A Douglas DC-4 flew the first trial flight on 2 April 1959, with 54 passengers from Bardufoss Airport.
 Store Norske had cleared a 1800 by 40 m runway for the aircraft.
 The next flight occurred in 1962, followed by another in 1963 and two in 1964.

-Due to lack of runway lights, flights were only permitted during daylight.
+The absence of runway lights meant that flights were only permitted during daylight.
 This hindered flights during parts of December and January when the sun never rises.
 By April, the runway ice would begin melting as the sun would appear allowing flights during the summer.
 Navigation was conducted using radio signals from Bear Island and Isfjord.